penumbra1/hacker-feed/README.md

 To make use of [automatic updates](https://www.apollographql.com/docs/react/advanced/caching.html#automatic-updates) in Apollo, I rewrote voting mutations so that they return the updated links instead of votes.
 As the UI is mapped to links from the GET_FEED query, Apollo is able to figure out when the links have updated and rerender automatically without any update function 🔥

-Prisma doesn't return related data after a mutation (e.g. deleting a vote returns the vote id but not the link it belonged to).
+**NB:** Prisma doesn't return related data after a mutation (e.g. deleting a vote returns the vote id but not the link it belonged to).
 See issues: [1](https://github.com/prisma/graphcool-framework/issues/519), [2](https://github.com/prisma/prisma/issues/2347).